TommiL90/react-typescript-hamburgueria/README.md

-# Hamburgueseria
+# Hamburguers
-Mini Proyecto feito com Typescrypt + React.
-Foi usado algumas bibliotecas como React-Router-Dom, Styled-Components, React-hook-form + yup.
+Mini project made with Typescript + React.
+Some libraries were used such as React-Router-Dom, Styled-Components, React-Hook-Form + Yup.

-usuario puede acceder a una pagina responsiva, cadastrarse, logar e adicioanr produtos ao carrinho de compras.
+Users can access a responsive page, register, log in, and add products to the shopping cart.

-Mini Projeto foi feito com a alvo de mostrar as habilidades básicas ao usar as tecnologías mencionadas.
+This mini project was created to showcase basic skills using the mentioned technologies.